Blog

 Common Situations To Raise A Red Flag

-• You should contact an employment lawyer if you were an employee and your position was reclassified as an independent contractor.
+• You should contact an employment lawyer in Pasadena if you were an employee and your position was reclassified as an independent contractor.

 • You should contact an employment lawyer if you feel that your job description and duties do not fit the role of an independent contractor.